aritradhabal/hashx/README.md

 > Votes are encrypted using BabyJubJub-based ECDH and AES-256-CTR, then revealed via a timelock puzzle or automatically by a server-held key.
 Rewards are distributed using Merkle proofs.

+> If you are trying the live deploy link, please try two to three times to deploy the contracts, I observed frequent crashes.

 ### Features

 - Verifier Secret Key is generated upon Oracle Creation, Public Parameters for solving the SK is published Onchain (RSA modulus $N$, base $a$, iterations $t$)